There comes a time in all online entrepreneurs’ lives where we question the inordinate amounts of time we spend managing our social channels.

 When you’re working with an outside agency and you or they don’t have the funding to pay travel costs to send an agency representative to your events, you’ll need to have a streamlined process in place to send photos back and forth for posting and ensure that a member of the agency team is available at their office location for real-time posting while the event is going on.

 Working with an agency that is far away or in a different time zone will create challenges when it comes to travel costs and management of events on social that occur during off-hours.
+Effective event planning is crucial for businesses hosting regular events, as it ensures seamless coordination between your agency and the event team, especially when managing on-site activities like photo shoots and press engagements.

 8. Does the Social Media Agency Have Bandwidth For Your Company?